DC23/countdown.net/README.md

 Pomodoro Mode implements a basic Pomodoro timer, with configurable pomodoro and break times (both long and short breaks).
 The ratio of long to short breaks is currently hard-coded but this may change in a future release.

+# Development
+Compilation is straightforward in both Visual Studio and MonoDevelop.
+Just use a recent version and the solution file.

 # Future Plans
 The current app started as a personal project for personal use.
 Thus the current code is a dogs breakfast of special-case logic.
 Additionally, the GUI is quite inflexible.
 The high-level roadmap for changes includes: